-The failure of companies and members in their supply chain to adhere to a ITAR compliance visitor policy can result in civil and criminal prosecution with up to 10 years in prison, with a fine of up to $1 million, business interruption and denial of export privileges.
+The failure of companies and members in their supply chain to adhere to an ITAR compliance visitor policy can result in civil and criminal prosecution with up to 10 years in prison, with a fine of up to $1 million, business interruption, and denial of export privileges.

 Navigating The ITAR Compliance Guidelines

 Interpreting ITAR compliance comes with its own challenges.
 The requirements within the legislation had been structured to allow government flexibility and control over military articles and services.
 Of the 11 parts that ITAR consists of, export specialists have compiled guidelines for companies to follow when setting up compliance programs that align with directives from the Directorate of Defense Trade Controls (DDTC).